 Maybe this blog post should come with the warning that there is a severe chance that you will spend money after reading it ...
 The Abegg-Stiftung has published a new book.
 In English this time!
 Some years ago, they conserved the altarpiece from El Burgo de Osma and the new book describes in incredible detail what they have found out about the embroidery.
 From the materials used to the order of work.
 It is so detailed that a skilled embroiderer or group of embroiderers could make a copy.
 Now that's a book worth having on your shelf.
 Even if it means that you will have to eat dry bread for some time to be able to afford it.
 We are still in the season of Lent so you will fit right in :).
 Let's explore!
 The embroidered altarpiece from El Burgo de Osma is the only one of its kind that has survived to the present day.
 It was made around AD 1460-1470 in Castille (Spain) for bishop Pedro the Montoya.
 The altarpiece is currently housed in the Art Institute of Chicago (Inv. no. 1927.1779a-b) and consists of two pieces.
 The top part shows four scenes: the Nativity on the left, Mary with baby Jesus in the middle with the Crucifixion above and the Adoration of the Magi on the right.
 The bottom piece shows the Resurrection in the middle flanked by three Apostles on each side.
 The top part measures 161,5 x 200,5 cm and the bottom part measures 89,5 x 202 cm.
 Both parts are all-over embroidered with gold and silver threads, coloured silks, spangles and seed pearls.
 The main part of the book consists of a 100-page chapter on embroidery materials and techniques written by Bettina Niekamp.
 She has identified over 200 different combinations of threads and stitches/techniques on the altarpiece.
 And she describes them in great detail.
 Together with the many detailed pictures in the book, you are able to identify them all.
 It will take you a while but it can be done.
 Amongst the embroidery techniques is the over-twisted silk technique for rendering realistic tree tops, grassy areas and dirt.
 This technique is well-known from 17th century English stumpwork.
 The many padding techniques are also intriguing.
 There are tubes made of linen fabric and then stuffed with wool to turn them into the base layer of columns.
 String is then added for extra texture before the actual goldwork embroidery commences.
 The embroidery is mainly executed in very skilfully shaded split stitch.
 But there is a form of or nue too.
 And for a more realistic depiction of certain details, multi-coloured threads were used.
 They were made by blending different silk filaments in the needle.
 The embroidery is also embellished with twists made of different numbers and combinations of passing thread.
 The book also has a whole section with full-page plates of the different parts of the embroidery.
 You can spend hours looking at the amazing detail.
 Further chapters describe the times and the life of bishop Montoya, its art historical context, the iconography in relation to the material and embroidery techniques used, late medieval embroidery in Aragon and a case study on vestments from Barcelona.
 With 427 pages, there is a lot to explore!

 Before we dive into the re-making of an 11th-century gold and silk embroidery, I would like to thank those lovely people who have already become a patron.
 Thank you so very much!
-Writing a weekly blog on medieval (goldwork) embroidery and related topics in English, German & Dutch takes up a lot of my time.
-If you enjoy the blog (especially the availability in your language!) please consider becoming a patron.
+Writing a weekly blog on medieval (goldwork) embroidery and related topics takes up a lot of my time.
+If you enjoy the blog please consider becoming a patron.
 You can choose between buying me a weekly coffee (Apprentice) or giving a bit more and getting a bonus with each blog post published (Journeyman).
 All patrons have access to regular 'behind the scenes' posts.
 Your monthly contribution makes a real difference!
 Now let us explore my re-creation of a golden bird from the so-called Wolfgangskasel kept at the Domschatz Regensburg.
 Restauration work on the 11th-century Wolfgangskasel has shed light on the order of work for the embroidery.
 Firstly, the contours were stitched on a layer of silk twill backed with a layer of linen.
 The contours are stitched in red and dark-brown silk.
 Then the golden areas were filled with couched gold threads.
 Probably to stiffen the embroidery further, another layer of linen was added before the remaining areas were filled with coloured silk.
 We know that the embroidered orphreys were often stiffened by glueing paper on their backs in later times.
 The whole process of starting with red and dark-brown outlines and then filling in the other areas reminds me a lot of how illuminated manuscripts were made.
 The order of work and the colours used are very similar.
 As is the design.
 It is well possible that the design was drawn onto the silk by a person who also worked on illuminated manuscripts.
-I am teaching 'avis aurea' in a two-day workshop at open-air museum Glentleiten in early August.
+The course 'avis aurea' is available as a self-paced online course with video instrictions.
 You will learn to set up a professional slate frame and to transfer the design the medieval way: with pounce and ink.
 The actual embroidery stitches (stem stitch, split stitch and couching) are not very difficult to learn.
 Instead, the emphasis will be on executing them as regularly as possible.
 All stitches are in this case 'free-form' embroidery.
 There is no counting and you are not working on an even weave fabric.
 Instead, you determine stitch placement and stitch length.
 The original 11th-century embroidery on the Wolfgangskasel is very, very fine.
 It has about 40 parallel gold threads per centimeter.
 I was able to get to about 32.
 Not bad at all!
 As you can see from the picture above, there is certainly room to pack in more threads.
 But not with the thickness of the red silken couching thread used.
 Splitting Chinese flat silk isn't easy for students.
 And I did not want them to despair.
 That's why you will only split the flat silk twice.
 To pack in 40 threads per centimetre you will need to split the silk four times.
 You can read all about that experiment here.

 Want to keep up with my embroidery adventures?
 Sign up for my weekly Newsletter to get notified of new blogs, courses and workshops!